 - The student's academic history prior to entry into the Psy.D.
 Program reflects a GPA of below a 3.000 ("B" level), yet the application review board deemed him or her a worthy candidate for admission into the program. - A student fails to maintain a grade of B- or higher in all courses and/or a minimum 3.000 cumulative GPA.
 In addition, the student must retake the course with less than a B- within a time period determined by the Program Director. - 3.
 A student fails to meet the criteria of professional behavioral standards, including, but not limited to: emotional stability, interpersonal skills, maturity, and ethical conduct. - 4.
-A student may only be on probation twice throughout the course of the program.
+If a student is placed on probation a second time, the student may be dismissed from the program.